RobertAhlin/coworking-booking/README.md

-# 🏢 Coworking Space Booking API
+# 🏢 Coworking Space Booking

 A backend API for managing workspace and conference room bookings in a coworking space.
 Built with **TypeScript, Node.js, Express, Prisma, and PostgreSQL**, running on **Docker**.